 A basket of hearts-

 Plastic pellets (optional)

 I was inspired to do a little craft like this when I came across a craft project in one of my books I purchased when visiting Prescott Arizona.
 There are so many cute projects in this book.
 I loved reading about the author’s story on how she made friends when she moved by having craft parties and meet ups.
 It’s an older book but the craft projects inside are timeless.
-It was one of those bargain books hidden between all those other treasures of stories and adventures just waiting for me to pull it out and look through.
-Of course I had to take that little treasure home to add to all my books from over the years.
+It was one of those bargain books, hidden between all those other treasures of stories and adventures, just waiting for me to pull it out and look through.
+Of course I had to take that little treasure home to add to my library.

 One of the projects in this book was little paper hearts to stuff with treats.

 I thought it would be nice to do bean bag hearts with a pocket on the back to put treats in.
 Before I had a chance to finish my project I came across these little felt hearts by Bedtimes and broomsticks, which are adorable.
 I always love to hear about moms out there creating with their little ones.
 She is one of the fun moms, so you know her home is filled with art supplies and tons of felt.
 Which is one of my favorite fabrics to work with.

 I used scrap fabrics from old clothes for most of my hearts.

 Then stuffed them with little plastic pellets.
 You can use plain rice for a beanbag effect if you don’t have plastic pellets on hand.
 I stitched the hearts but used tacky glue to add little pockets to the back of the hearts.